LHASA PERMITS, TRAIN TICKETS AND TOURS

 Hand woven yak wool tents are quickly disappearing.
 Many nomads now only live in these tents in the summer months.
 They live in mud-brick homes the rest of the year.
 Others are moving into towns to live in traditional style Tibetan homes or are being relocated into cities (such as Xining) where the government gives them a modern style apartment.
 I visited a remote monastery last December and came across several dozen yak wool tents in a storage area.
 I was told that these tents had be sold to the monastery over the past 6 months by nomads who were moving into mud-brick homes.

 Though there are fewer and fewer yak wool tents each year in Tibet, there are still a few areas that have them.
 The northern regions of Nagchu and Ngari prefectures in the Tibet Autonomous Region, Yushu prefecture in southern Qinghai and northern Ganzi prefecture in Sichuan province all have nomads still living in yak wool tents.
-If you are interested in seeing these type of nomads, please email me at info@tibetanconnections.com.
+For more information about nomads, please email me at [email protected].

 For foreigners laws apply and these may be difficult - need to find out beforehand.